Stay up to date

 - Data collected for Defence or protecting national security

 - When it is ordered to be processed by authorities for law enforcement purposes

 Two entities hold individuals’ data, known as the data controller and data processor.
 The UK-GDPR has rated both of them according to their roles and duties in data processing since not all organisations perform the same personal data processing level.

 Therefore, maintaining the functions and requirements of the data controllers and data processors with compliances is essential for businesses and companies offering their services in the United Kingdom.
 The key objective of inheriting the compliances is to know the functions of the data controllers and data processors.

 It is the sole responsibility of the controller to align the data processing model according to the compliances.
-According to UK-GDPR, the data controller has to fulfil the data processing requirements released within the UK-GDPR act.
-They must incorporate relevant technical and organisational practices and standards to ensure that their processed data is preserved on data protection principles.
+According to UK-GDPR, the data controller must fulfil the data processing requirements released within the UK-GDPR act.
+They must incorporate relevant technical and organisational practices and standards to preserve their processed data on data protection principles.

 For the data processors, the UK-GDPR has shared the limited requirements to meet the compliance demands.

 Now that UK-GDPR has established its decisions on data controllers and data processors, it is important to understand who they are and how they have been ordered?